okamiraner/test/description.md

     Device--)-User: Indication of completion
 ```

+Sending a request during an ongoing process sets a new target temperature.
+To stop an ongoing process, send a [DELETE /api/1/temperature](#tag/Temperature/operation/cancel_temperature) request.

 ## Decantation

 To decant wine, send a [POST /api/1/decantation](#tag/Decantation/operation/start_decantation).
 The decanter will emit a report after the process is complete.

+The workflow of decantation is given in the sequence diagram below.

 ```mermaid
 %%{init: {'theme': 'base', 'themeVariables': { 'activationBorderColor': 'black', 'primaryColor': 'white', 'primaryBorderColor': 'black', 'background': 'white', 'noteBkgColor': 'white', 'noteBorderColor': 'black'}}}%%